-Objection 14.
-If Observation 4 is true and we can only access our present state, then how is it even possible to remember the past?
+Objection 13.
+If Observation 2 is true and we can only access our present state, then how is it even possible to remember the past?
 How is it even possible to do Science?

-Reply 14.
-Observation 4 is trivially correct, denying it is out of discussion, but Objection 14 is nevertheless important.
+Reply 13.
+Observation 2 is trivially correct, denying it is out of discussion, but Objection 13 is nevertheless important.
 The problem that the present state can access directly only itself is well-known and not specific to my arguments, but a general problem of physics.
 The explanation is related to the arrow of time.
 The hypothesis that the universe was in a very special, low-entropy state (presumably at the Big Bang), sometimes called the Past Hypothesis, explains the overall increase of entropy in one direction of time (which by definition is called future), and other arrows of time.
 This hypothesis is required by the understanding of Thermodynamics in terms of Statistical Mechanics, and solves several problems.
 In particular, it is thought to explain that we know much more about the past compared to the future because the present contains records of past events.
-These records appear as patterns in the macro states, and they would be indistinguishable or ambiguous if the Past Hypothesis would not be true.
-This is so because we would not know to interpret them as memories of the past events; they could as well indicate future events or be mere statistical fluctuations.

-There is plenty of literature addressing this problem of time asymmetry and records convincingly, here is a selection [2, 3, 16, 29, 31, 51, 59].
-However, these problems are not yet completely understood.
-But Observation 4 is still correct, and any explanations of the arrows of time have to take this into account.
+These records appear as patterns in the macro states, and they would be indistinguishable or ambiguous if the Past Hypothesis would not be true, because we would not know to interpret them as memories of the past events, and not of future events or as mere statistical fluctuations.
+There is plenty of literature addressing this problem of time asymmetry and records convincingly, here is a selection [2, 3, 14, 24, 26, 41, 46].
+However, these problems are not yet completely understood, and there may be some unexpected complications [61].
+But Observation 2 is still correct, and any explanations of the arrows of time have to take this into account.

-Appendix B: Alternative options
+Appendix C: Alternative options